IshitaBhatt486/GestureControl/docs/USER_GUIDE.md

 ## 8. Uninstalling

-Use Windows **Settings > Apps > Installed apps > GestureOS**, or choose **Uninstall GestureOS** from the Start Menu.
+Use Windows **Settings > Apps > Installed apps > HandWave**, or choose **Uninstall HandWave** from the Start Menu.
 User settings are retained so a later installation can restore preferences.
-Delete `%APPDATA%\GestureOS` manually if you also want to remove saved settings and logs.
+Delete `%APPDATA%\HandWave` manually if you also want to remove saved settings and logs.